Paul Avila Mayer

 Paul Avila Mayer (May 28, 1928 – July 10, 2009) was an American television writer and producer.

 Personal life

-Mayer was born May 28, 1928 in Los Angeles, the son of Edwin Justus Mayer and Frances O'Neill.
-He was married to actress and comedian Sasha Von Scherler, the daughter of Stephen and Ruth Litscher, who died in 2000 of lung disease.
-They had three children together, daughters Rachael, Ruth, and Daisy.
+Mayer was born May 28, 1928, in Los Angeles, the son of Edwin Justus Mayer and Frances O'Neill.
+He was married to actress and comedian Sasha Von Scherler, born Alexandra-Xenia Elizabeth Anne Marie Fiesola von Schoeler, who died in 2000 of lung disease, the daughter of a flapper, disciple of David Belasco, and actress, Ruth Hooper (née Dayton) von Schoeler Litscher, and a Prussian baron, Walram-Voystingus Albert Alexander von Schoeler.
+Paul and Sasha had three daughters together, Rachael, Ruth, and Daisy.